opengauss-mirror/docs/content/en/docs/Developerguide/sql-coverage-and-limitations.md

-# SQL Coverage and Limitations<a name="EN-US_TOPIC_0257867392"></a>
+# SQL Coverage and Limitations<a name="EN-US_TOPIC_0260488087"></a>

 MOT design enables almost complete coverage of SQL and future feature sets.
-For example, standard Postgres SQL is mostly supported, as well as standard database features, such as stored procedures and user defined functions.
-IS THIS CORRECT?
-GGG
+For example, standard Postgres SQL is mostly supported, as well common database features, such as stored procedures and user defined functions.

 -   **[Unsupported Features](unsupported-features.md)**